mozilla-services/qdo/docs/config.rst

 Configuration
 =============

-`qdo` uses an ini-style configuration file for most of its configuration.
+`qdo` uses an ini-style configuration file for its configuration.
 The configuration file is specified via the `-c` option to the `qdo-worker` script.
 It defaults to `etc/qdo-worker.conf`.